Aharolan/crm-server/DataBaseREADME.md

     npm install mysql
     ```

-2. Obtain the `.env` file from a team member.
+2. Obtain the `.env.local` file from a team member.
 This file contains sensitive information for connecting to the database.
 Copy it to the `Server` folder.

 3. Install MySQL Workbench from the Ubuntu Software.